Grassmannian framed bundles and generalized parabolic structures: Introduction

 We will remedy all of these problems by replacing the framings with their graphs in a Grassmannian modelled on the Grassmannian of $n$-planes in $\bbc^{2n}$.
 This latter Grassmannian is a particularly nice smooth compactification of $\GL(n)$; in particular it is equivariant under both the left and right actions of $\GL(n)$, represented by the embeddings of $\GL(n)$ into $\GL(2n)$ as subgroups $\GL(n)\times\{\bbi\}, \{\bbi\}\times \GL(n)$.

-It is the purpose of this paper to construct the moduli spaces of pairs (bundles, Grassmannian framing), as well as the analogous spaces on the symplectic side.
-We will show: \begin{itemize} \item that they are compact; on the holomorphic side, this space only involves bundles, and on the symplectic side, it is symplectic where it is reasonable to expect this (i.e., over the locus where a moment map is a submersion); \item that there is a bijective Hitchin-Kobayashi correspondence relating them; \item on both sides, one can obtain the various parabolic spaces as either holomorphic or symplectic quotients; this process commutes with the Hitchin-Kobayashi correspondence. \end{itemize}
+It is the purpose of this paper to construct the moduli spaces $\cagm$ of pairs (bundles, Grassmannian framing), as well as the analogous spaces $GM_{n, \delta_0}$ on the symplectic side.
+We will show: \begin{itemize} \item that they are compact; on the holomorphic side, this space only involves bundles, and on the symplectic side, it is symplectic where it is reasonable to expect this (i.e., over the locus where a moment map is a submersion); \item that there is a bijective Hitchin-Kobayashi correspondence $C: GM_{n, \delta_0}\rightarrow \cagm$ relating them; \item that on the symplectic side, there is a Hamiltonian action of $U(n)^\ell$, and on the holomorphic side, a holomorphic action of $Gl(n,\bbc)^\ell$ such that one can obtain the various moduli spaces of parabolic bundles from our spaces as either symplectic quotients under $U(n)^\ell$ or as holomorphic quotients under $Gl(n,\bbc)^\ell$; this process commutes with the Hitchin-Kobayashi correspondence; see the end of section 4 below. \item that on the symplectic side again, the moment map for the $U(n)^\ell$-action is the conjugacy class of a logarithm of the holonomy around the puncture.
+Our construction will give us all representations of the fundamental group of the punctured Riemann surface, along with some framing information, with no redundancy, apart from the cases where the holonomy around the puncture is minus the identity, in which cases there are some extra spaces which are added. \end{itemize}